Dr Bron Reichardt Chu

 Undergraduate Projects

-As an undergraduate I worked on two separate projects with Dr. Lee Spitler.
-The first project involved cataloguing supermassive black holes at the centre of galaxies with a redshift greater than 3.0 using multi-wavelength catalogues.
 For the second project, I worked on the Huntsman Telephoto Eye (now the Huntsman Telescope) developing the initial pipeline to reduce data, combining exposures with different exposure times into a single image.
 During the project, I travelled to Siding Springs for an initial test observation run using the first telephoto lens acquired for the array.
+Below, you can see our team observing with Huntsman, a picture of the first Huntsman lens (a Canon telephoto lens), and the image of NGC 300 we took while observing.
+This took 500 minutes!

 Talks